N3b3x/hf-tmc5160-driver/docs/special_features_multi_chip.md

 When multiple TMC5160 chips are used in a system, each chip must be individually addressable.
 The driver provides methods for:

 - **SPI**: Chip selection via CSN pins or extended transfers (>40 bits)
-- **UART**: Node address configuration via SLAVECONF register and NAI/NAO pin control
+- **UART**: Node address configuration via NODECONF register and NAI/NAO pin control

 ## Architecture Overview